|

 As we noted above, staying in this very central part of Paris isn’t going to be the cheapest.
 However, we were surprised at how affordable the rates at Hôtel de Roubaix are given its location.

-Sure, it’s not the most luxurious stay in Paris.
+Sure, it’s not the most luxurious stay.
 But it’s hard to think of a better price/location combination in Paris.
 You’ll be a few blocks from a key metro station, Chatelet les Halles (the train station that connects you with Paris’ main airport, Charles de Gaulle), and a quick walk to the heart of le Marais.

 All at a relatively affordable rate.